 - Can I improve my credit score faster with two bad credit cards?

 - Credit Ladder can paying your rent on time improve your credit score?
 This is a new facility in 2016 – but it’s not yet reflected in credit ratings and has some potentially serious problems, so read this article before you sign up for it!

-- Credit Improver – offers a “guarantee” your credit score will get better – will it work for you
+- Credit Improver – offers a “guarantee” your credit score will get better – but is it worth paying for?

 A defaulted debt will disappear from your credit record after six years, regardless of whether it has been settled, partially settled, you are still making payments to it, or not paying anything to it at all.
 This makes the default date a vital piece of information!